Skip to main content

 DisplayDebugGuisfalseWhen true, the kit will display a debug menu that shows stats about your play session, such as FPS, RAM usage, the amount of instances, etc.

-DisplayMemoryDebugfalseWhen true, the kit will display a debug menu that shows an overview of the RAM usage in your place and what is using it.
+DisplayMemoryDebugfalseWhen true, the kit will display a debug menu that shows a more in-depth overview of the RAM usage in your place and what is using it.
 Useful for optimization.

 Object Tags